Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Experimental Study

-\paragraph{Result Analysis} The second column of \cref{tb:amazon-overall} shows the HQS results of the five different hierarchies.
+The second column of \cref{tb:amazon-overall} shows the HQS results of the five different hierarchies.
 The ground truth hierarchy, A, provides the highest HQS score (0.5715), followed by a relatively high score for Hier-E as expected.
 Hier-D provides the worst HQS score (-0.8477).
 In this example, the HQS scoring scheme agrees with our intuition and we believe this ranking is reasonable. \cref{tb:amazon-overall} also displays the values for each item obtained by RTBSS in the five hierarchies.
 Next, we specify how the policy propagates step-by-step for those hierarchies.

 \paragraph{Hier-A} This hierarchy is generated given the ground truth labels of the items.
-For instance, node 4 refers to ``Clothing, Shoes \& Jewelry'', node 7 refers to ``Women'', and 5 refers to ``Shoe Care \& Accessories'' etc., as shown in~\cref{tb:amazon1,tb:amazon2}.
+For instance, node 4 refers to ``Clothing, Shoes \& Jewelry'', node 7 refers to ``Women'', and 5 refers to ``Shoe Care \& Accessories'' etc., as shown in Table S1 and S2.